METALS-Copper up from 4-1/2 month low, EU data weighs

 LONDON, May 24 Copper firmed a little on Thursday after sinking

-to a 4-1/2 month low in the previous session, cushioned by hopes for policy
+to a 4-1/2 month low in the previous session but remained under pressure as

 Business surveys showed Germany's manufacturing sector has been shrinking at